CesiumGS/3d-tiles/TileFormats/PointCloud/README.md

 ```
 #### Quantized Positions and Oct-Encoded Normals

-In this example, the 4 points will have normals pointing up `[0.0, 1.0, 0.0]` in oct-encoded format and they will be placed on the corners of a quantized volme that spans from `-250.0` to `250.0` units in the `x` and `z` directions.
+In this example, the 4 points will have normals pointing up `[0.0, 1.0, 0.0]` in oct-encoded format and they will be placed on the corners of a quantized volume that spans from `-250.0` to `250.0` units in the `x` and `z` directions.

 ```javascript
 var featureTableJSON = {